kwkoo/credscontroller/examples/spring-example/README.md

 ```
 export VAULT_TOKEN=$ROOT_TOKEN

-vault policy write -tls-skip-verify spring-example ./examples/spring-example/spring-example.hcl
+vault policy write \
+  -tls-skip-verify \
+  spring-example \
+  ./examples/spring-example/spring-example.hcl
 ```

 Create a secret for the application to consume

 ```
-vault write -tls-skip-verify secret/spring-example password=pwd
+vault write \
+  -tls-skip-verify \
+  secret/spring-example \
+  password=pwd
 ```

-Before you create a new project for the example app, we need to allow the example app to pull the vault-controller imagestream (you can safely ignore the warning message):
+Before you create a new project for the example app, we need to allow the example app to pull the `vault-controller` image (you can safely ignore the warning message):

 ```
 oc policy add-role-to-user \